Matthew-K-Chua/Esp32MemoryGame/README.md

 So... what's the game?

 The computer will show the player a sequence starting with only one step.
 If the player correctly replicates the step using the joystick, then another step is added onto the sequence.
 The game continues until a player inputs the wrong value, or they reach round 9 at which point the game is won.

-Pretty simple right?

-Yeah, for the most part...